mth229/mth229.github.io/integration.md

 Two values are returned, the answer and an estimate of the error.
-In the above, $2$ is the exact answer to this integral, the estimated value a just a bit more $2$, but is guaranteed to be off my no more than the second value, $1.78 \cdot 10^{-12}$.
+In the above, $2$ is the exact answer to this integral, the estimated value a just a bit more $2$, but is estimated to be off my no more than the second value, $1.78 \cdot 10^{-12}$.